What You Should Know About Silica Dust

 The lungs of an accelerated silicosis patient will experience the same symptoms as chronic silicosis, except they will develop must faster.

-There is no known cure for silicosis, but it is 100 percent preventable by utilizing silica safety procedures.
+There is no known cure for silicosis, but it is 100 percent preventable by utilizing OSHA silica exposure safety procedures.
 Treatment options are limited, as physicians ordinarily simply instruct workers to permanently remove themselves from exposure zones, avoid respiratory irritants, and quit smoking.
 Silicosis often comes with respiratory infections, so antibiotics may also be prescribed.

 That said, the best way to avoid the horrific and debilitating consequences of silicosis is to prevent it from occurring altogether.
 Employers who are involved with the use and handling of silica in the workplace are required by law to install various measures to ensure worker exposure is below a dangerous level, and it is the workers’ responsibility to abide by those measures.